MoleSchizo/MoleSchizo/README.md

 <div>
  <p>
-I'm a mid-level Full-Stack Web Developer.
-Capable of coding bots (Discord & etc) and any automation-related things.
+I'm a mid Full-Stack Web Developer Capable of coding bots (especially discord) and any automation-related processes.
 </p>
 </div>